-You know that thing that people like to ask... the "what's your favorite mushroom to eat" question that's absolutely impossible to answer without going off on a tangent about "top five species" or "seasonal favorites".
-Well, on the rare occasion when I'm not feeling long winded, or the question-asker is adamant about only giving a single favorite, this is the one that comes to mind.
-The hedgehog mushroom, "Hydnum repandum".
+You know that thing that people like to ask... the "what's your favorite mushroom to eat" question that's impossible to answer without going off on a tangent about the top five species or seasonal favorites.
+Well, on the rare occasion when I'm not feeling long-winded, or the question-asker is adamant about only giving a single choice, this is the one that comes to mind: the hedgehog mushroom, Hydnum repandum.

-All four of my spots are in mixed conifer forests composed of mostly spruce and fir above 9,000ft.
-They all fruit near some sort of water source, be it a mountain stream or an ephemeral runoff that only gets water during heavy rain and snowmelt.
+All four of my spots are in mixed conifer forests composed of mainly spruce and fir above 9,000ft.
+They all fruit near some water source, be it a mountain stream or an ephemeral runoff that only gets water during heavy rain and snowmelt.
 From talking to friends who have their own hedgehog spots, this habitat seems to coincide with places that other people find them in as well!
 Mixed conifer or spruce/fir, above 9,000ft, near water.

 As with most edible toothed mushrooms, hedgehogs are excellent for new mushroom hunters.
 They're straightforward to identify, don't have any toxic look-alikes, and are a choice edible!
 Above, they look like chanterelles or the common pinkish terrestrial polypore Albatrellus confluens.
 However, once you pick them, the differences are apparent.
 Like their cousin, the hawk's wing, hedgehogs have small delicate teeth as their spore-bearing structures.
 Their caps are a lovely peach-orange color, and the stems and teeth are a slightly lighter shade of peach.
 Their flesh bruises somewhat darker after a short time, and they smell mildly sweet.
 Their flavor is similar to chanterelles but a little more peppery and savory!